ossf/security-reviews/reviews/github/envoyproxy/envoy/review-1.md

 ### Methodology

-Cure53 carried out a source code audit and penetration test in order to discover the above vulnerabilities/issues.
+Cure53 carried out a source code audit and pen test in order to discover the above vulnerabilities/issues.
 The scope of this analysis, however, was very targeted due to the sheer size of the project.
 Thus, attention was focused on areas that posed a high threat such as the HTTP parser and header sanitizer, as well as areas requested by Envoy maintainers such as the TLS configuration, XFF, and DoS attacks.

 ### External References